The 7 HBCUs in Mississippi: Which is Right For You?

 Location: Itta Bena, Mississippi

 Located in the heart of the Mississippi Delta, Mississippi Valley State University offers 36 undergraduate and graduate degrees.
-With just under 1,900 undergraduate students, MVSU offers a small, public university education through the following colleges:
+With just over 2,000 undergraduate students, MVSU offers a small, public university education through the following colleges:

-68% of MVSU’s diverse and dedicated faculty holds a doctoral degree.
+68% of MVSU’s diverse and dedicated faculty hold a doctoral degree.
 MVSU even offers an honors program tailored to the needs of high-achieving students.

 5. Rust College

-The selective university offers a personalized educational experience with an average class size of only 20 and a 15:1 student-to-faculty ratio.
-Rust offers twenty bachelor’s and associate degrees, within the following major areas of study:
+The selective university offers a personalized educational experience with an 11:1 student-to-faculty ratio.
+Rust offers 26 bachelor’s and 2 associate degrees, within the following major areas of study:

 The curriculum requires one year of general education, followed by major and minor areas of study in liberal arts, sciences, and electives.
-There are more than 40 clubs and organizations, including student government, Greek life, support groups, and intramural and collegiate sports.
+There are a number of 40 clubs and organizations on campus, including student government, Greek life, support groups, and intramural and collegiate sports.

 In addition, Rust has advisors to coordinate and develop college-wide programs for both on- and off-campus students.
 Their rec room even has a movie theater that is open daily and stocked with free popcorn and drinks!